MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 Group Policy and the ODT are the only supported methods to change update channels.
 If you manage updates to Office with Configuration Manager, you can change the channel by using Group Policy or the ODT in combination with Configuration Manager.
 For more information, see [Change the update channel with Configuration Manager](#change-the-update-channel-with-configuration-manager).

-> [!IMPORTANT]
-> If you use Configuration Manger to manage updates, moving from a channel with a newer version of Office to a channel with an older version of Office is not supported.
-For example, you can't use Configuration Manager to move a device from Monthly Channel to Semi-Annual Channel.

 ## Change the update channel with Group Policy

 1. Before you begin, make sure the scheduled task "Office Automatic Update 2.0" is enabled on the client devices.
 This task, which updates the assigned channel, is a required part of managing updates for Office 365 ProPlus, whether you use  Group Policy, the Office Deployment Tool, or Configuration Manager.